majiddej/Asp.Net8-SignalR-React/README.md

 License
 This project is licensed under the MIT License - see the LICENSE file for details.

-vbnet
-Copy code

 ### Explanation of Changes:
 1. **Step 2 (Backend Setup)**: This step now comes after cloning the repository and includes commands to install dependencies and run the API.
 2. **SignalR Integration and JWT**: Clearer instructions on setting up the SignalR hub and passing the JWT token in the React app.
 3. **Project Structure**: The structure now accurately reflects the separation of backend (ASP.NET Core) and frontend (React).

-Let me know if this works better for your project!
+Let me know if this works for your project!